modern-python/that-depends/docs/introduction/multiple-containers.md

 # Usage with multiple containers

-You can split bigger containers into parts as following:
+You can use providers from other containers as following:
 ```python
 from tests import container
 from that_depends import BaseContainer, providers